logicly-au/docs.iar-dst.online/docs/developers.rst

 Requesting access
 ^^^^^^^^^^^^^^^^^
-In order to access to the developer resources including the API you must agree to electronically sign an Integrator Agreement.
+In order to access to the developer resources including the API you must agree to electronically sign an `Integrator Agreement <integrator-agreement.rst>`.
 In order to initiate the agreement process send an email to support@logicly.com.au noting the organisation you represent and the resources you wish to gain access to.